 - Traumatic brain injuries (TBIs)

-As a Largo drunk driving accident lawyer, our team understands the claims and insurance negotiations process specific to drunk driving cases.
+As an experienced Largo drunk driving accident lawyer, our team understands the claims and insurance negotiations process specific to drunk driving cases.
 If you are trying to receive a fair compensation settlement from the insurance company for the driver who hit you or from your own insurance company, it can be frustrating to deal with on your own.

 For instance, insurance companies may attempt to offer a victim a settlement quickly.
 However, it may be important to wait to agree to a settlement until you know the full extent of your injuries and your long-term health prospects.